ethereum/EIPs/SIPS/sip-10.md

 1) Delegates will only be able to burn sUSD if the owner is in penalty and only up to the point where the penalty will be removed
 2) Delegates will not able to burn any sUSD to unlock the owner SNX tokens

-Technical consultation has been asked from Clinton & Jackson (SNX core team) and initial feedback is that this is feasible
+Technical consultation has been asked from Clinton (hav-noms) & Jackson(jacko125) (SNX core team) and initial feedback is that this is feasible

 Strategic backers for this SIP are SNX Discord Guardians - gmgh & Arthur